 Johannes Gutenberg (c.
-1398 – February 3, 1468) was a German blacksmith, goldsmith, printer, and publisher who invented the first printing press.
+1398 – February 3, 1468) was a German blacksmith, goldsmith, printer, and publisher who invented the world’s first printing press.
 Gutenberg’s printing press revolutionised the creation of books and helped make them affordable, ushering in a new era of affordable books and literature.

 At one point, Gutenberg became heavily indebted due to a failed investment in holy mirrors.
-It is said he promised his creditors that they could have a share in his new printing press he was working on.
-It is also said the idea for the printing press, came like a flash of light, though this may have been an embellished story added at a later day.
+It is said he promised his creditors that they could have a share in the new printing press that he was working on.
+It is also said the idea for the printing press, came like a flash of light, though this may have been an embellished story – added at a later day.

 Replica of the Gutenberg Press

-The key element of the printing press was the use of moveable type printing – adjustable wooden characters (later metal), the use of an oil based ink and a wooden printing press, derived from the screw presses used in agriculture.
+The key element of the printing press was the use of moveable type printing – adjustable wooden characters (later metal), the use of an oil-based ink and a wooden printing press derived from the screw presses used in agriculture.

 The most influential book published by Gutenberg was the Gutenberg Bible in 1455.
 His printing presses were later used to mass produce Bibles – helping to spread the most influential book of the era.
 The Gutenberg Bible is acclaimed for its high quality of design and quality.
 180 copies of the original Gutenberg Bible were produced, mostly on paper and some on vellum.
 Despite the genius of his invention, Gutenberg was never really able to financially capitalise on his invention, but the technology soon spread across Europe – especially to Venice and Italy, where printing played a key role in the Renaissance.